 This in and of itself will cause its own suffering of neglecting that sense of dealing with death by finding a sense of purpose, even if that might be minor, sine if Cleopatra nose was slightly bigger perhaps her effect would be way larger speaking in terms of butterfly effects.
 By neglecting that inner calling it causes a path of suffering unknown to the heroic sheep and peacock.
-Retreating from the world so to say could be a more miserable path than remaining a social actor all though foolishly blinded how heroic deeds could shape new calamities for future generations.
+Retreating from the world so to say could be more of a miserable path than remaining a social actor all though foolishly blinded how heroic deeds could shape new calamities for future generations.
 In that sense, the hero turns into the warrior by gaining a realistic perspective on how certain so called boons would have an impact on the greater sum of the parts it is affecting.